 Firm and pink gums indicate that a cat is healthy.
 Pale or white gums could mean a cat is anemic.

 A common cause of anemia is parasite infection.
-If the gums are pale, you should contact your vet as soon as possible.
+If the gums are pale, you should contact your veterinarian as soon as possible.

 To check your cat’s gums gently place your cat on your lap or next to you.
 Hold the cat’s head gently but firmly before slowly and softly pushing back the upper lip to check the gums above the teeth.